Low Testosterone – What Causes It?

 Testosterone is a hormone produced by the testicles and is responsible for the proper development of male sexual characteristics, and is important for maintaining muscle bulk, adequate levels of red blood cells, bone density, sense of well-being, and sexual and reproductive function.

-Inadequate testosterone production is not a common cause of erectile dysfunction (ED).
+Inadequate testosterone production is not a common cause of male sexual health (ED).
 When ED does occur with decreased testosterone production, testosterone replacement therapy may improve the ED.

 As a man ages, the amount of testosterone in his body gradually declines.
 This natural decline starts after age 30 and continues throughout life.
 The significance of this decline is controversial and poorly understood.